Note: if you urgently need a replacement passport, see Emergency Passports instead.

 - Priority processing is not available overseas.

-- If you have urgent travel, please contact our office to discuss applying for an Emergency Passport (additional fee of AUD$ 259) to use while the new passport is being processed.
 The Emergency Passport can take up to 2 business days to process, it does not have a chip, has only four visa pages and will be issued with a validity of between 7-12 months (depending on your travel plans).

-- Your current passport will remain valid for use while the new passport is being processed.
-Check with the countries you plan to visit/transit and the airline concerning passport validity and entry requirements.
+- The current passport will remain valid for use while the new passport is being processed.
+We will not cancel the current passport until the new passport is ready.

 Please see the following websites for information on passport validity and entering and leaving Australia: